 Note: Due to COVID-19, all museum visitors must pre-purchase a timed-entry ticket.

 This exhibition was originally scheduled for May 8 – October 12, 2020.
-In response to the COVID-19 coronavirus outbreak, this exhibition has been postponed, and will reopen on August 6, 2020.
+In response to the COVID-19 coronavirus outbreak, this exhibition was postponed and rescheduled for August 6, 2020 – January 3, 2021.